 The headline of your mail piece needs to communicate the most compelling reason for the client to take action.
 Think pain, what pains are they experiencing that you can fix?
-Cultivate a great pain question or give a solution to a known problem that all of your prospect have.
-Often times your receptionist or sales people already know the best headline.
+Cultivate a great pain question or give a solution to a known problem that all of your prospects have.
+Often times your receptionist or salespeople already know the best headline.
 Your existing customers call up and ask them do you have “X” can you fix “Y” and then explain why it’s so important to them.
 That client’s explanation is the genesis of your headline.
 If your headline is relevant and compelling enough, your prospects will take ownership of their pain and read every word on your mail piece.

 Letter mail, keep your headline to the top of the letter; you need to build the pain.
 Bring the Pain then solution then credibility then call to action.

 4. What is the value proposition or offer for my prospect

 What, exactly are the benefits to the prospect for responding to your mail piece?
 Why should they take action and respond to your mail piece?
 Are the goods, services, or events compelling enough on their own to generate a lead, or does it need a discount or other incentive to trigger a response?

 A picture can say a thousand words.
 Use images to motivate a response, build more pain, educate the prospect on your solution to their pain.
 Pictures of the outside of your buildings, your fleets of vehicles, or your staff typically are only good for re-enforcing brand & credibility, they are not big motivators to respond, so use them accordingly.

 If you don’t have an image of your own, look to your product or service vendors they often have image libraries they share with their customers.
 There is always the option to buy stock images; they typically can be purchased for less than $20